aldebaran/qibuild/doc/source/hacking/design/python/overviews/parsing_manifests.rst

 branch they need to track, what are there URLs, and whether or not they are under code review.

-If we see them has beeing under code review, we call ``qisrc.review.setup_project``
+If we see them as being under code review, we call ``qisrc.review.setup_project``

 Once this is done, we call